just-the-docs/just-the-docs/peopleops/MEETINGS.md

 ### Date and Time of Meetings

-  - Meetings should, where possible, be booked during business hours, because we want to encourage work-life balance on the team (and any formal expectation to regularly meet outside business hours is damaging to that)
+  - Meetings should, where possible, be booked during the business hours of the attendees, because we want to encourage work-life balance on the team (and any formal expectation to regularly meet outside business hours is damaging to that)